I may earn a commission on purchases made through links on this page.

 - Update.
 Make sure you are running Snow Leopard or Lion and that you have installed all the updates using Software Update in the Apple menu.
 Keep checking for updates until it says there are none left – sometimes one update is a prerequisite for another update.

 - Purchase the upgrade.
 Make sure you aren’t on an internet connection that is metered (like a cellular connection).
-This is going to be a BIG update and without unlimited data it will cost much more than $19.99.
-Go the Apple menu -> Mac App Store and browse around for the Mountain Lion update.
+This is going to be a BIG update and without unlimited data, it will cost much more than $19.99.
+Go to the Apple menu -> Mac App Store and browse around for the Mountain Lion update.
 It’s likely on the very front page.
 This download is over 4 gigabytes, so depending on your connection speed this can take a few minutes or it could take overnight.

 - Save the installer file.
 This step isn’t necessary if you are only installing on that one Mac.
 But if you have several Macs in your home you are allowed to install this update on all of them, and copying the installer file from your Applications folder to a disk is much faster than downloading it individually on each computer.
-For business computers you will need to purchase multiple copies which is beyond the scope of these instructions.
+For business computers, you will need to purchase multiple copies which is beyond the scope of these instructions.